Make-School-Courses/ARCHIVE-WEB-6-React-JS-Native/03-react-intro/react-concepts.md

 <MyWidget message="Hello World" />
 ```

 When JSX appears it must always have a top level element.
-The follow is **NOT** legal!
+The following is **NOT** legal!

 ```
 <Foo>Hello</Foo>
 <Bar>World</Bar>
 ```
-The follow would be legal:
+This would be legal:

 ```
 <div>